What would you do if someone told you something entirely new and you wanted to make sense of it, remember it, and use it later?

 The intention here is to say that the hospital was cold or chilly.
 But my learner might think it means the hospital was full of food (that’s true of refrigerators, right?).
 Or, maybe they’ll be especially poetic, and think that just as a refrigerator stores food in an impersonal way, the hospital stores human bodies in an impersonal way.
 In each case, the metaphor you used to try to help clarify and simplify could end up creating confusion.

 So, DO try to use similes and metaphors, but remember to think about them critically and see if they create any potential confusion.
+And don’t be afraid to explain the likeness if people are confused–the goal isn’t to be subtle.

 Use Visual Metaphors